haddocking/haddock3/docs/integration_tests.md

 *This documentation is for developers.*

-The integration tests ensure HADDOCK3 workflows work correctly by performing short docking or analysis workflows on testing systems.
+The integration tests ensure HADDOCK3 workflows work correctly by performing short docking or analysis on testing systems.
 With these tests, we evaluate if the final scoring values in the developing branch are equal to those obtained in the `main` branch.

-You can run the integration tests manually using our helper scripts and following the guidelines here.
+You can run the integration tests locally using our helper scripts and following the guidelines here.

 For a pull request to be accepted, it must pass these integration tests.
 So we